rmoskal/pyKonfigure/README.md

         }
         MAIL_SUPPRESS_SEND = True

-There are 3 configuration classes and
+There are 3 configuration classes and a base class.
+This is how you create an instance of pyKonfigure:

-    Konfigure(
+    cfg = Konfigure( mappings={"FLASK_ENV": "ENV"},
+         env_keys={'test': 'TestConfig','development': 'DevConfig','production': 'ProdConfig'},
+         settings_loc='settings')

+those happen to be all the default values.
+Starting from the end settings_loc is a string identifying the module containing the above configuration fle.  env_keys map each environment to a class containing its settings and mappings is a list of